panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 ### 1.2 Initialized / uninitialized variable

-A variable is *initialized* when the declarated variable has been assigned with an initial value.
+A variable is *initialized* when the declared variable has been assigned with an initial value.

 Examples of *initialized variables*: